sayyamsingla/Crossfade/README.md

 ## API reference

-All endpoints are prefixed with `/api`.
-Endpoints marked with a lock require the user to be logged in.
+All endpoints are prefixed with `/api` and return JSON.
+Endpoints marked with a lock require the user to be logged in via the Spotify OAuth2 session cookie, not a bearer token, since there's no separate API auth layer.

 ### Profile